bevesce/TodoFlow/README.md

 # Changelog #

+- 2013-05-14 - fixed bug in sublime package (bad changing type of item when project has trailing tags)
 - 2013-05-11 - new utility - qr_to_drafts
 - 2013-05-04 - new utility - tabs_as_tasks
 - 2013-05-03 - added separate coloring for @today, @next and @due tags